7 Tips for Planning an Epic Coming-of-Age Teen Party in Orlando

 Once you’ve chosen a date, it’s time to invite your guests.

+Begin drafting your guest list by including the people closest to your teen.
 When it comes to the invitations themselves, anything goes.
-You can go as casual as a text message or Facebook event, splurge on custom-designed cards, or do something in between.
-If your party will have cultural components that not everyone will be familiar with, consider typing up a small blurb about how to dress and what to expect.
+You can go as casual as a text message or e-vite, splurge on custom-designed cards, or do something in between.

 Learning about finances is a big part of growing up.

-Let your teen know how much you can spend on their coming-of-age party.
-You can also see if they’d like to contribute money.
-Once you have an official budget, start researching the approximate cost of essentials like food and décor.
+Once you set an official budget, start researching the approximate cost of essentials like food and décor.

-While you may have your own vision for the party, remember to get your teen’s input.
+While you may have your own vision for the party, remember to get your teen’s input and gauge what they may like to splurge on.

-Determine how much time you’ll need for any cultural activities attached to your coming-of-age party.
-For parties that involve a sit-down meal, decide how long eating will take.
 Then, fill the rest of the day with games and other activities that your teen and their friends will love.
-Depending on your child’s interests, activities could include:

-- A DJ’d dance party or karaoke
+- A DJ dance party or karaoke

 - Photo booth with props

-Don’t rule out classic party games, either.
-You can find ways to personalize them.
-Perhaps you can play musical chairs with songs by your teen’s favorite band.
-Or, instead of pin the tail on the donkey, have guests pin something your teen loves or a graduation cap on a picture of them.
+You can find ways to personalize them, like playing musical chairs with songs by your teen’s favorite band.
+Or, instead of pinning the tail on the donkey, have guests pin something related to your teen or the theme, like a graduation cap on a picture of them.

 Make it an event to remember by celebrating all weekend long.